Document

 • Terms ‘invention’, ‘Patent’, ‘patented article’, ‘patented process’ and ‘true and first inventor’ shall have the meaning assigned to them in Patents Act

-First and foremost, applicability of Section 115BBF is not mandatory and eligible taxpayer has an option to avail the benefit under Section 115BBF.
+First and foremost, the applicability of Section 115BBF is not mandatory, and the eligible taxpayer has the option to avail of the benefit under Section 115BBF.
 Further, once an option to avail the benefit of Section 115BBF is exercised in any year, eligible taxpayer is required to continue to avail the benefit for next 5 years.
 In case option is not exercised in any of such 5 years, eligible taxpayer will not be eligible to take the benefit under section 115BBF for the next 5 years following such year in which option is not exercised.

 summary-logo